-One of the many benefits of music education is improved memory.
+One of the many music education benefits is improved memory.
 Numerous studies show that music encourages neurological activity.
 In other words, music keeps your brain young.
 Taking music lessons includes learning new skills, like reading sheet music.
 This trains your mind to process new information faster.

 Among older adults with memory problems, such as Alzheimers, music has been shown to have tremendous benefits.
 Playing music or learning a new instrument improves brain function and memory recall.

 As adults, it’s often hard to have an active social life and make new friends.
 Between work and family life, many adults find it difficult to engage with an outside community.
-One of the benefits of music lessons is meeting new people.
+One of the music education benefits is meeting new people.

 Playing in a band or orchestra gives you the opportunity to make new friends and become more socially engaged.
 Learning music is fun, exciting, and social.

-With all the benefits of music education, why not get started today?
+With all the music education benefits, why not get started today?
 Sign up for music lessons for yourself or your child at Music and Arts.